 The retention phase begins when you start wearing your retainer.
 You’ll either wear a removable retainer, a fixed retainer, or both!

-The reason you wear a retainer after braces is (quite literally) to retain your beautiful new smile!
+The reason you wear retainers after braces is (quite literally) to retain your beautiful new smile!
 Retainers are critical for solidifying your end results after treatment with braces or Invisalign.

 Whether you undergo orthodontic treatment or not, your teeth are susceptible to shifting.
 It’s only natural!
 Once your teeth no longer have the support of your braces or clear aligners, they have a tendency to revert or “relapse” back to their original position, prior to treatment.
 Your retainer will hold your teeth in place until they solidify in their final position and aren’t at risk of relapsing anymore.